Killian Hayes NBA Preview vs. the 76ers

 Killian Hayes Insights vs. the 76ers

-- Hayes is responsible for attempting 9.7% of his team's field goal attempts this season with 8.9 per game.
+- Hayes is responsible for taking 9.6% of his team's field goal attempts this season with 8.9 per game.

-- This season, he's accounted for 7.7% of his team's three-pointers made, averaging 0.8 per game.

-- Hayes' Pistons average 102.8 possessions per game, which ranks 11th among NBA teams, while the 76ers are one of the league's slowest with 102.9 possessions per contest.
+- Hayes' opponents, the 76ers, have one of the NBA's slowest tempos with 102.9 possessions per game, while his Pistons rank 10th in possessions per game with 102.9.

-- Defensively, the 76ers are ranked 14th in the NBA, conceding 113.2 points per contest.
+- Defensively, the 76ers are ranked 12th in the league, conceding 113.1 points per game.

-- The 76ers are the 21st-ranked squad in the league, conceding 26.9 assists per game.
+- The 76ers are the 17th-ranked team in the NBA, giving up 26.7 assists per game.

-- Giving up 12 made 3-pointers per game, the 76ers are the ninth-ranked team in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!